Zulu language: Tone

 Like almost all other Bantu and other African languages, Zulu is tonal.
 There are three main tonemes: low, high and falling.
 Zulu is conventionally written without any indication of tone, but tone can be distinctive in Zulu.
 For example, the words "priest" and "teacher" are both spelt umfundisi, but they are pronounced with different tones: //úm̩fúndisi// for the "priest" meaning, and //úm̩fundísi// for the "teacher" meaning.

 In principle, every syllable can be pronounced with either a high or a low tone.
 However, low tone does not behave the same as the other two, as high tones can "spread" into low-toned syllables while the reverse does not occur.
 A low tone is therefore better described as the absence of any toneme; it is a kind of default tone that is overridden by high or falling tones.
 The falling tone is a sequence of high-low and occurs only on long vowels.
 The penultimate syllable can also bear a falling tone when it is long due to the word's position in the phrase.
 However, when it shortens, the falling tone becomes disallowed in that position.

 In principle, every morpheme has an inherent underlying tone pattern which does not change regardless of where it appears in a word.
 However, like most other Bantu languages, Zulu has word tone, meaning that the pattern of tones acts more like a template to assign tones to individual syllables, rather than a direct representation of the pronounced tones themselves.
 Consequently, the relationship between underlying tone patterns and the tones that are pronounced can be quite complex.
 Underlying high tones tend to surface rightward from the syllables where they are underlyingly present, especially in longer words.

 Depressor consonants

-The breathy consonant phonemes in Zulu are depressor consonants or depressors for short.
+The slack-voiced consonants in Zulu are depressor consonants, or depressors for short.
 Depressor consonants have a lowering effect on pitch, adding a non-phonemic low-tone onset to the normal tone of the syllable.
 Thus, in syllables with depressor consonants, high tones are realised as rising, and falling tones as rising-then-falling.
 In both cases, the pitch does not reach as high as in non-depressed syllables.
-The possible tones on a syllable with a voiceless consonant like hla are /[ɬá ɬâ ɬà]/, and the possible tones of a breathy consonant syllable, like dla, are /[ɮǎ̤ ɮa̤᷈ ɮà̤]/.
+The possible tones on a syllable with a voiceless consonant like hla are /[ɬá ɬâ ɬà]/, and the possible tones of a slack-voice syllable, like dla, are /[ɮǎ̤ ɮa̤᷈ ɮà̤]/.
 A depressor does not affect a syllable that's already low, but it blocks assimilation to a preceding high tone so that the tone of the depressor syllable and any following low-tone syllables stays low.